Skip to main content

 Learn to Pivot Your Business Model During Times of Crisis

-Crises and large-scale disruptions can challenge even the best business models.
-The COVID-19 pandemic has demonstrated this at a scale previously unseen.
-Businesses large and small have had to pivot, restructuring and redefining themselves to adapt to the conditions created by the pandemic.
+Crises and large-scale disruptions can challenge even the strongest business models.
+The COVID-19 pandemic demonstrated this at a scale previously unseen.
+Businesses large and small had to pivot, restructuring and redefining themselves to adapt to the conditions created by the pandemic.

 Is Pivoting Unique to Modern Business?

-Many startups’ business models are also well-suited to pivoting when necessary.
-These models lend themselves to a certain degree of agility and fast-paced evolution.
-Many of today’s best-known companies found success by moving away from an unsuccessful business model during the startup phase.
-Twitter and Facebook are examples.
+Many startup business models are also well-suited to pivoting because they allow for agility and rapid evolution.
+Some of today’s most recognizable companies achieved success by moving away from an early, unsuccessful business model.
+Twitter and Facebook are prime examples of businesses that leveraged pivoting to find a stronger market fit.

-How Are Businesses Adapting to the COVID-19 Crisis?
+How Did Businesses Adapt to the COVID-19 Crisis?

 Learn more about Southeastern Oklahoma State University’s MBA with a Concentration in Entrepreneurship online program.